 - If there are no objections then the trademark will be registered and the applicant will be given the registration certificate and he will be protected for ten years from the date the application was filed.

-An objection occurs when the public or a third party objects to the registration of a trademark.
-For a person to object they do not need to show any personal damage if the trademark is registered.
-They may do it in the capacity of public interest.
-There are two ways where the public or a third party gets a chance to object to the registration of a trademark.
+A third party may object to the registration of a trademark in the capacity of public interest.
+There are two ways where a third party gets a chance to object to the registration of a trademark.

 - When the mark is published the Trademark Journal or,